iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ### 2. Hash the Nonce

-Now the nonce is getting hashed.
-The Node API's [createHash()](https://nodejs.org/api/crypto.html#hashupdatedata-inputencoding) function is used to hash the nonce with the SHA-256 hash function and convert it to hexadecimal.
+After you have retrieved the nonce, you should hash it.
+You can use the Node API's [createHash()](https://nodejs.org/api/crypto.html#hashupdatedata-inputencoding) function to hash the nonce with the SHA-256 hash function and convert it to hexadecimal.
 ```js title="./authenticate.js"
 import crypto from 'crypto';